Sole developer on a legacy field-service app

 The engagement

 This was a legacy Ruby on Rails field-service and work-order system - used by a technology-services company and operated by a facilities-management firm, supporting national retail chains.
 It ran on an old Rails version on a self-managed Linux server - and with a large enteprise codebase, the original developer long gone, and sparse documentation, it took ingenuity and perserverance to understand the large system we inherited.
+That combination is what legacy application maintenance actually deals with day to day.

 What we did

 - Kept the legacy app running through constant break/fix - recurring “the app is down / blank screen / users can’t log in” incidents, handled with same-day and after-hours turnaround.
+This is emergency production response on a standing basis.

 - Performance-tuned the app for peak load - profiled the slowest part of the application and sped it up dramatically to cut peak-time strain.
+Faster work-order handling at peak means dispatchers get more done in the same shift.

 - Developed QuickBooks integration - debugged and fixed the IIF invoice export, including tax handling on invoice items.
+Wiring an app to the accounting system is backend integration work.

 - Ran server operations - investigated disk-space exhaustion on the production VM, set up New Relic APM at the client’s request, diagnosed Apache/DNS issues, and created backup jobs to a NAS.
+Self-managed boxes like this one are usually good candidates for a rehost onto managed infrastructure.

 Stack